6 Causes of High Testosterone in Women + How to Lower your Levels

 Free testosterone is the ACTIVE form of testosterone, so this particular patient has high levels of ACTIVE and FREE testosterone floating around causing all of the symptoms listed above.

-In her cause it was caused by insulin resistance, and by treating that problem her testosterone levels (and therefore symptoms) went away.
+In her case, it was caused by insulin resistance, and by treating that problem her testosterone levels (and therefore symptoms) went away.

 Here is example #2: